GrayNeel/aed-wedding/README.md

 - Google Fonts
 - Vanilla JS

+### Back-end Tech stack

+- Node.js
+- Express.js
+- MySQL

 ### Contributing

 This is a fork of undangan fully customized for A&D weddings needs!
 Please refer to the original project for contributions.
+The server back-end is completely self-written and not related to undangan project.

 ### License